pbylicki/intro-ml-python-workshop/README.md

 ```

 Jupyter should open in browser window, now you can start to create, edit and execute your notebooks and other files.

+When working with a notebook, you can create cells that contain either executable code or Markdown text.
+Use _Shift + Enter_ to execute cell.